Dean Nicolle – Flinders University

 The recognition of regenerative strategies in the selection of potentially useful street eucalypts

-Through research at CCA and much field work, it has become apparent that there are distinctive regenerative strategies amongst the eucalypts that will have an impact of the selection of species for street trees.
+Through research at CCA and much fieldwork, it has become apparent that there are distinctive regenerative strategies amongst the eucalypts that will have an impact on the selection of species for street trees.
 Two main groups can be identified, obligate seeders and resprouters.
 Obligate seeders will regenerate only by seed and are killed by terminal crown destruction.
 Resprouters will regenerate vegetatively via epicormic shoots as well as regenerate by seed.

 - Very quick growing.

 - Tend to be short-lived (10-20 yrs), at least in natural conditions, death usually resultant from wildfire.